tatsuyafujisaki/android-playground/markdown/agp-and-gradle-and-jdk-and-buil-error.md

 ## Which Java language source features can I use in my Java source code?

+> The `sourceCompatibility` property determines which Java language features are available during compilation of Java source.
+It does not affect Kotlin source.

 https://developer.android.com/build/jdks#source-compat

 ## Which Java binary features can be used when I compile my Kotlin or Java source?